CJN to inaugurate 9 Appeal Court Justices Sept 20 – The Sun Nigeria

 From Godwin Tsa, Abuja.

-The Chief Justice of Nigeria (CJN), Justice Olukayode Ariwoola will on Wednesday, September 20, administer oath of office on the nine newly appointed Justices of the Court of Appeal.
+The Chief Justice of Nigeria (CJN), Justice Olukayode Ariwoola, will on Wednesday, September 20, administer the oath of office on the nine newly appointed Justices of the Court of Appeal.

 The new Justices of the Appellate Court are to be sworn-in at the Main Court auditorium of the Supreme Court of Nigeria.

-A statement on Sunday by the Supreme Court’s Director of Press and Information, Dr Festus Akande, indicated that the CJN will administer oath of office on the new Court of Appeal Justices by 11:00 am.
+A statement by the Supreme Court’s Director of Press and Information, Dr. Festus Akande, indicated that the CJN will administer oath of office on the new Court of Appeal Justices by 11am.

-The new appellate court Justices are: Hannatu Azumi Laja-Balogun from Kaduna State, who was appointed a High Court Judge on 24th May, 1999; Binta Fatima Zubairu from Kaduna State, appointed a High Court Judge on 31st October, 2001; and Peter Chudi Obiora from Anambra State, who was sworn-in as High Court Judge on 17th January, 2005.
+The new appellate court Justices are Hannatu Azumi Laja-Balogun from Kaduna State, who was appointed a High Court Judge on 24th May, 1999; Binta Fatima Zubairu from Kaduna State, appointed a High Court Judge on October 31, 2001, and Peter Chudi Obiora from Anambra State, who was sworn-in as High Court Judge on January 17, 2005.

 Meanwhile, Justice Amina Adamu Augie will formally bow out of the Supreme Court bench on Thursday, September 21, 2023, having attained the mandatory retirement age of 70 years on Sunday, 3rd September, 2023.

-The traditional valedictory court session in her honour which ought to have taken place in September 3 was delayed due to the annual vacation of the Court which ended on Friday, 15th September, 2023.
+The traditional valedictory court session in her honour which ought to have taken place on September 3 was delayed due to the annual vacation of the Court which ended on Friday, September 15.

-Justice Amina Augie was sworn in as Justice of Supreme Court on 7th November, 2016.
+Justice Amina Augie was sworn in as Justice of the Supreme Court on November 7, 2016.
 She graduated with a Second Class Upper Division in Law from University of Ife (now Obafemi Awolowo University) in 1977 and was called to the Nigerian Bar in 1978.

 With Justice Augie’s retirement, the Supreme Court is now left with 11 Justices as against the Constitutionally stipulated 22 Justices.

-The remaining Justices on the Apex Court bench are Chief Justice of Nigeria, CJN, Olukayode Ariwoola, Musa Dattijo, Kudirat Motomori Kekere-Ekun, John Inyang Okoro, Uwani Abba Aji, Garba Lawal and Helen Morenikeji Ogunwumiju.

-The rest are Ibrahim Saulawa, Adamu Jauro, Tijjani Abubakar and Emmanuel Akomaye Agim.
+The remaining Justices on the Apex Court bench are Chief Justice of Nigeria, CJN, Olukayode Ariwoola, Musa Dattijo, Kudirat Motomori Kekere-Ekun, John Inyang Okoro, Uwani Abba Aji, Garba Lawal, Helen Morenikeji Ogunwumiju, Ibrahim Saulawa, Adamu Jauro, Tijjani Abubakar and Emmanuela Akomaye Agim.

 Justice Centus Chima Nweze of the Supreme Court passed away in July this year.